The 15th of Sh'aban: Should we celebrate or not?

 Sha'ban is the eight-month of Islamic lunar calendar.
 In the pre-Islamic era, the month following Rajab was a month of trade and warfare and otherworldly affairs.
-Ibn Kathir explains that during this month, the tribes would plan plunders and raids after the month of Rajab.
+Ibn Kathir explains that during this month, the pagan tribes would plan plunders and raids after the month of Rajab.

 The 15th of Sha'ban is also known as Laylatul Bara (Night of Salvation), Laylatul Rahmah (Night of Mercy), or Laylatul Mubaraka (Night of Blessings) or in the Shabe Bara't (Night of Salvation, Persian.)

-In the South Asian and Central Asian traditions, the night of the fifteenth of Sha'ban is a blessed night.
+In South Asian and Central Asian traditions, the night of the fifteenth of Sha'ban is a blessed night.
 People make special prayers, or visit the graveyard and spend the whole night offering supplementary prayers in a specific way.

 In Islamic traditions, the month came to be known as the month of supplementary fasting.
 Umma Salama explains that the Prophet used to observe supplementary fasting for almost the entire month of Sha'ban.
 (Abu Dawood: 2336)